 Peak fall color at DuPont Forest is late October and into early November.

-Hike to nearby Hooker Falls or High Falls - both are about 1/2 mile away, opposite directions (see more info about this hike to see all three waterfalls).
+Hike to nearby Hooker Falls or High Falls - both are about 1/2-mile away, in opposite directions (see more info about this hike to see all three waterfalls).
 Or take a 7-mile hike to DuPont's biggest waterfalls.

 Directions from Asheville (via Brevard) to two parking areas: I-26 East to exit 40 for Highway 280/Airport exit toward Brevard.
 Turn right onto 280 and drive about 16 miles.
 Turn left on U.S. 64 as you enter Brevard past Wal-Mart.
 Travel east on U.S. 64 for 3.7 miles to the gas station in Penrose.
 Turn right on Crab Creek Rd and continue 4.3 miles and turn right on DuPont Rd.
 Ascend and descend; after 3.1 miles, find the Hooker Falls parking area on the right just before the Little River bridge.
 One mile past this parking area is the larger High Falls parking area with restrooms, visitor center and water.
 Open during daylight hours.
 No admission fee.